otrv4/otrv4/otrv4.md

 Sigma (SNIZKPK)
   The SNIZKPK Auth value.

+Message id (INT) (optional: if an encrypted message is attached) This should be set with sender's j.

+Nonce (NONCE) (optional: if an encrypted message is attached) The nonce used with XSalsa20 to create the encrypted message contained in this packet.

 Encrypted message (DATA) (optional)
   Using the appropriate encryption key (see 'When you send a Data Message' section) derived from the sender's and recipient's public keys (with the